leejh10003/OpenCL-platform-Initializer/README.md

   JJ_CL_PLATFORMS platformsInformations;//Declare this variable which contains platforms' information cl_int errNum;//And error checking variable

-  errNum = jjOpenCLPlatformInitialize(&platformsInformations, true);//And call jjOpenCLPlatformInitialize to get all platforms.
-Second boolean argument will set weather or not to display information about all platforms at terminal(or console).
+  errNum = jjOpenCLPlatformInitialize(&platformsInformations, true);
+  /*And call jjOpenCLPlatformInitialize to get all platforms.
+   *Second boolean argument will determine
+   *weather or not to display information about
+   *all platforms at terminal(or console).
+   */
 ```

   You can access all platform number like this: